Wish I Was Here: Release

 The film's first trailer was released on April 9, 2014.

 The film had its world premiere at the 2014 Sundance Film Festival in January 2014, 10 years after the premiere of Braff's directorial debut Garden State.
-Focus Features bought the distribution rights for $2.75 million.
+Focus Features bought distribution rights to the film in North America, Poland, and South Africa for $2.75 million after a bidding war with the Weinstein Company, Fox Searchlight Pictures, Lionsgate, and CBS Films.

 After its opening at Sundance, it was announced that the film would open on July 18, 2014, exclusively in New York and Los Angeles.
 The release ended up a bit wider, playing in 68 theaters during its opening weekend.
 The release then expanded on July 25.
 The special preview screening in London was attended by Kate Hudson and Zach Braff on September 18, 2014.

 Critical reception

 Wish I Was Here received mixed reviews from critics.
-On Rotten Tomatoes, the film has an approval of 47%, based on 133 reviews, with the site's consensus reading: "There's no denying Wish I Was Here is heartfelt, but it covers narrative ground that's already been well trod – particularly by director Zach Braff's previous features."
+On Rotten Tomatoes, the film has an approval of 45%, based on 132 reviews, with the site's consensus reading: "There's no denying Wish I Was Here is heartfelt, but it covers narrative ground that's already been well trod – particularly by director Zach Braff's previous features."
 On Metacritic the film has a score of 43 out of 100, based on 34 critics, indicating "mixed or average reviews".

-Legacy

 The box office failure of the movie, attributed to negative publicity surrounding the movie's crowdfunding campaign, has meant that it is the only high-profile film, as of 2022, to have used the crowdfunding model.

+Home media

+Wish I Was Here was released on DVD and Blu-ray on October 28, 2014.